datarootsio/cheek/README.md

 ## Events & Notifications

 There are two types of event you can hook into: `on_success` and `on_error`.
 Both events materialize after an (attempted) job run.
-Three types of actions can be taken as a response: `notify_webhook`, `notify_slack_webhook` and `trigger_job`.
+Three types of actions can be taken as a response: `notify_webhook`, `notify_slack_webhook`, `notify_slack_webhook` and `trigger_job`.
 See the example below.
 Definition of these event actions can be done on job level or at schedule level, in the latter case it will apply to all jobs.

 ```yaml
 on_success: